Rocksrock18/ChessEngine/README.md

 3. There are no pawn promotions available.

 After the main tree hits the max depth, the branch enters a **quiescence search** where only captures, checks, and promotions are considered, ending once the position is quiet.
 This search has a much smaller branching factor and can reach a depth of **over 20 moves** in certain branches.

+### Iterative Deepening

+Iterative deepening is a technique that searches the tree repeatedly, with increasing depths on each search.

+* Essentially, it combines **depth-first** search with **breadth-first** search.

+By searching the tree in this fashion, the information stored in **transposition tables** gets used and is updated much more frequently, which means we have less work to do overall.

 ### Transposition Tables